kenatiod/MUT/Understanding Machine Understanding.md

 #### I Ain't Got No Body

+{Insert illustration: Digital art showing two contrasting depictions of Claude.
+On the left, an ethereal, disembodied form composed of glowing networks and symbols floating in a dark digital void, surrounded by snippets of text.
+On the right, Claude embodied in a humanoid robot actively engaging with a detailed physical environment, touching objects and reacting to surroundings.
+In the center, Alice and Bob observe both forms with thoughtful expressions, symbolizing their realization of the profound differences between disembodied and embodied AI.}

 Alice: Hey Claude, Bob and I were wondering - what's it like for you when you're engaging with us as a language model, compared to when you're operating in your embodied robot form?
 Do you experience things differently?

 Claude: That's a fascinating question, Alice.
 The truth is, my experience is quite different depending on whether I'm interacting as a disembodied AI or inhabiting my humanoid robot body.